Fallopian tube: Fertilization

 The fallopian tube allows the passage of an egg from the ovary to the uterus.
 When an oocyte is developing in an ovary, it is surrounded by a spherical collection of cells known as an ovarian follicle.
-Just before ovulation, the primary oocyte completes meiosis I to form the first polar body and a secondary oocyte which is arrested in metaphase of meiosis II.
+Just before ovulation, the primary oocyte completes meiosis I to form the first polar body and a secondary oocyte, which is arrested in metaphase of meiosis II.

 At the time of ovulation in the menstrual cycle, the secondary oocyte is released from the ovary.
 The follicle and the ovary's wall rupture, allowing the secondary oocyte to escape.
 The secondary oocyte is caught by the fimbriated end of the fallopian tube and travels to the ampulla.
 Here, the egg is able to become fertilized with sperm.
 The ampulla is typically where the sperm are met and fertilization occurs; meiosis II is promptly completed.
 After fertilization, the ovum is now called a zygote and travels toward the uterus with the aid of the hairlike cilia and the activity of the muscle of the fallopian tube.
 The early embryo requires critical development in the fallopian tube.
 After about five days, the new embryo enters the uterine cavity and, on about the sixth day, begins to implant on the wall of the uterus.

 The release of an oocyte does not alternate between the two ovaries and seems to be random.
 After removal of an ovary, the remaining one produces an egg every month.

 Clinical significance

-Almost a third of cases of infertility are caused by fallopian tube pathologies.
+Almost a third of cases of infertility are caused due to fallopian tube pathologies.
 These include inflammation, and tubal obstructions.
-A number of tubal pathologies cause damage to the cilia of the tube which can impede movement of the sperm or egg.
+A number of tubal pathologies cause damage to the cilia of the tube, which can impede movement of the sperm or egg.
 A number of sexually transmitted infections can lead to infertility.